 You sold your home.
 Great!
 Now you’ll want to get ready to move out and move into your new dream home.
 Staying organized and planning ahead will ensure a successful time come moving day.

 - Be proactive… focus your meals around what you already have in your freezer and pantry!
-It’s a great way to help clean out before the move.
+It’s a great way to help clean out

 - Get quotes from at least 3 moving companies and make sure they are insured!
 My leather couch was dropped in my last move and they replaced it!
 Insured is very important!

 - Start researching your new community and schools.

 - Determine how many packing supplies you are going to need.

 - Contact your insurance agents about the move!